Hyperbolic Network Latent Space Model with Learnable Curvature: Simulation Studies

 \subsection{Model Properties versus Latent Space Curvature}

-We illustrate the geometric effect of the latent space curvature on model properties with simulated networks, each with $500$ nodes with different choices of $K \in \{0, 0.1, 1, 2, 5, 10\}$.
-Here $K=0$ corresponds to the Euclidean latent space, with the same link function and the same distribution of latent positions (i.e., the uniform distribution on the Euclidean disk). \Cref{tab:summary_statistics} summarizes the average descriptive statistics with $500$ replicates for each $K$.
-As the latent space becomes more hyperbolic, i.e., $K$ becomes larger, the simulated networks become more similar to trees that have hierarchical structures.
-Particularly, when $K$ increases, the edge density and transitivity decrease.
-At the same time, betweenness centrality, average path length, and diameter increase.

-We also examine the node degree distributions of four simulated networks, each with $5000$ nodes and $K \in \{0, 0.1, 1, 10\}$.
-As illustrated in \Cref{fig:node_degree_distribution}, when $K$ becomes larger, the node degree distribution becomes skewer and more similar to the power-law distribution commonly observed in real-world social and internet networks.
-From both experiments above, we can see that the curvature parameter has a great effect on the global and local properties of generated networks, where a greater curvature parameter leads to more heterogeneous network structures.
+We first illustrate the geometric effect of the latent space curvature on the generated networks.
+From both experiments presented in the Supplementary Materials (Section B.1), we can see that the curvature parameter has a great effect on the global and local properties of generated networks.
+Specifically, a larger $K$ leads to lower edge density and more heterogeneous network structures.
+Therefore, in practice, $K$ can be interpreted as a modeling parameter for sparsity and heterogeneity, where larger values of $K$ indicate sparser and more heterogeneous networks.